History of the FCW Captain’s Award

 2012 William Appleyard

 2010 Fred O. Jensen

 2005 Paul R. Kelley

 2001 Richard N. Miller

-The Captain Award plaque hangs in Chatham Town Hall to the left of the door to the Town Manager and Selectmen’s office.
-A suitable memento is provided for honoree(s) to retain.
+The Captain’s Award plaque hangs in the downtown Chatham town hall to the left of the door to the office of the town manager and select board.